lucasparada20/tlb_generator/README.md

 # tlb_generator
-A generator of instances for the Target-Level Bike (TLB) problem that simulates a non-homogenous Poisson process.
+A generator of instances for the Target-Level Bike (TLB).
+The generator simulates a non-homogeneous Poisson process for given bike arrival and departure rates to and from the stations.
 The instances can be solved by the Benders' algorithm in [Technical Report](https://www.cirrelt.ca/documentstravail/cirrelt-2025-02.pdf)

 The data is taken from the work of [Datner et al., (2017)](https://pubsonline.informs.org/doi/abs/10.1287/trsc.2017.0790)